5 Best Fixed Blade Broadheads: Finding the Right One For You!

 Practicing with your broadhead – Before you take your new broadheads, I suggest you practice with them as much as possible until you get the hang of it.
 This will help you test out their performance and deal with any issues in a safe space.
 During practice, try to replicate your hunting environment by using the same type of broadheads and practicing from the distance you’re most likely to shoot your game.
 For example, don’t practice with a Muzzy Trocar at the range and then shoot with the G5 Outdoors Montec when hunting, because each of them will feel different and give you very different results.

-Storing your broadhead – Before storing your broadheads, inspect them for damage.
-Look closely if they’ve been broken or bent and check the ferrule as well.
-If blades are damaged and the broadhead has replaceable blades, you can replace them, but if the ferrule is damaged, then it’s time to throw that one away.
+Storing your broadhead – Before storing your broadheads, take the time to inspect them for any damage.
+Pay attention to whether the broadhead blades are bent or broken and carefully examine the ferrule as well.
+If you’re using replaceable blade broadheads and find that the blades are damaged, you can swap them out with new ones.
+However, if the ferrule is damaged, it’s best to discard that broadhead.

 Once you’ve checked and cleaned the broadheads, it’s time to store them.
 I use a broadhead case, but some styrofoam in a Tupperware box can do it in a pinch as well.
 Just make sure your broadheads are secure and in place when you store them.